-Migrating workloads from one UKS cluster to another using Velero
+Migrating workloads from one Kubernetes cluster to another using Velero

 Prerequisites

-• A new, fresh Managed Kubernetes cluster (the one you want to migrate to)
+- A fresh new cluster (the one you want to migrate to) running Kubernetes version 1.30+

 Some notes before migrating

-• Going forth, the initial cluster will be referred to as “Cluster A” and the new cluster, “Cluster B”.
+- Cluster Names: Going forth, the initial (legacy) cluster will be referred to as “Cluster A” and the new (v1.30+) cluster, “Cluster B”.

 Using Velero, we will configure backups of Cluster A's data to be stored in Managed Object Storage to store backup data from Cluster A. This backup will then be used to restore the data to Cluster B.